jacobbudin/portable-wisdom/README.md

 ## Features

 - Retrieves unread articles from Instapaper
-- Finds and downloads images from the web, downsizes them, converts them to greyscale, and embeds them into the file
+- Finds and downloads articles' images from the web, downsizes them, converts them to greyscale, and embeds them into the file
-- Caches articles and images, runs fast for heavy users
+- Caches articles and images, runs fast for frequent users
 - Creates well-formatted EPUB files tailored for your ereader

 ## Quick Start